biosustain/lifelike/migrations/README.md

 # don't need port in ip address
 liquibase --url jdbc:neo4j:bolt://<ip_address> --username <db_name> --password <db_pass> --changeLogFile migrations/changelog-master.xml updateSQL
 ```
-This command will give you a preview of what liquibase will run.
+This command (dry run) will give you a preview of what liquibase will run.
 You can use this command to **make sure the changelog files are going to execute in order**.

 ```bash
 # don't need port in ip address